Mutual Coupling in Continuous Aperture Arrays: Physical Modeling and Beamforming Design: Array Directivity and Beampattern Analysis

-The result in \textbf{Proposition \ref{proposition_infinite_array_gain}} allows us to focus on the impact of polarization and mutual coupling without considering the aperture size.
-Specifically, if there is no mutual coupling; $i.e.,$ $C_{\mathrm{rad}}(\widetilde{\boldsymbol{\kappa}}_{\mathrm{r}}) = 0$, the directivity of the array gain is merely determined by $|\beta|^2$, which is captured by the polarization term $\left( 1 - \sin^2 \theta \sin^2 \phi \right)^2$.
-When mutual coupling exists, the directivity is also determined by the value of the wavenumber-domain mutual coupling kernel at the receiver direction $\widetilde{\boldsymbol{\kappa}}_{\mathrm{r}}$.
-In the following, we focus on the directivity in the E-Plane ($i.e.,$ $y$-$z$ plane aligned with the polarization direction) and the H-Plane ($i.e.,$ $x$-$z$ plane orthogonal to the polarization direction), respectively. \begin{itemize} \item \textbf{E-Plane ($\theta = \pi/2$):} In this plane, the directivity factor $D(\theta, \phi)$ reduces to
+The result in \textbf{Proposition \ref{proposition_infinite_array_gain}} shows that, in the large-aperture limit, the optimal array gain scales linearly with the aperture area, and its angular dependency is captured by the directivity factor $D(\theta, \phi)$.
+This allows us to focus on the impact of polarization and mutual coupling without being concerned with the absolute aperture size.
+Specifically, if there is no mutual coupling, i.e., $C_{\mathrm{rad}}(\boldsymbol{\kappa}_{\mathrm{r}}) = 0$, the directivity of the array gain is merely determined by $|\beta_{\mathrm{r}}|^2$, which is captured by the polarization term $\left( 1 - \sin^2 \theta_0 \sin^2 \phi_0 \right)^2$.
+When mutual coupling exists, the directivity is also determined by the value of the wavenumber-domain mutual coupling kernel at the receiver direction $(\theta_0, \phi_0)$.
+In the following, we focus on the directivity in the E-Plane (i.e., $y$-$z$ plane aligned with the polarization direction) and the H-Plane (i.e., $x$-$z$ plane orthogonal to the polarization direction), respectively. \begin{itemize} \item \textbf{E-Plane} ($\theta = \pi/2$): In this plane, the directivity factor $D(\theta, \phi)$ reduces to

-\item \textbf{H-Plane ($\theta = 0$):} In this plane, the directivity factor $D(\theta, \phi)$ simplifies to
+\item \textbf{H-Plane} ($\theta = 0$): In this plane, the directivity factor $D(\theta, \phi)$ simplifies to

 \end{itemize}